Skip to main content

 3. Use the Requested From / To dates to narrow the search results, or use a blue button at the top of the page (e.g. Yesterday, Today, etc.).

 Locate the players who need a refund.
 System users can click the Accept button in each row and approve refunds one at a time.
-To bulk approve refunds, check all the required boxes and click the Accept Selected button.
+To bulk approve refunds, check all the required boxes next to relevant transactions and click the Accept Selected button.

-After clicking Accept, review the information in the confirmation popup window.
+After clicking Accept or Accept Selected, review the information in the confirmation popup window.
 Click the fields in the Refund Destination drop-down menu and select a refund option and then click Save.

 To confirm the refund, click the Accepted Refunds tab and locate the player names.
 Optionally, click the Transaction Links icon to see more details.